 Wait for his yapping to stop before rewarding your dog with praises and treats.
 Mind that this method requires patience, especially if he is prone to bark for hours.

-How to Stop a Dog from Barking Tip #7: Limit Your Dog’s Access Outdoors.
+How to Stop Dog Barking Tip #7: Limit Your Dog’s Access Outdoors.

 “My dog barks at everything that passes by.
 What should I do?”
 It is not advisable to use a bark collar to prevent your dog from barking, as this may create negative effects on your dog.

-What you can do in this situation is limit his chances to view what is happening outside to decrease his barking.
+What you can do in this situation is limit his chances to view what is happening outside to decrease incessant dog barking.
 You can do this by closing the curtains or placing a tinted film on the windows.

-How to Stop a Dog from Barking Tip #8: Cover Other Noises with White Noise.
+How to Stop Dog Barking Tip #8: Cover Other Noises with White Noise.

 Is your dog’s barking caused by certain sounds?
 Use noise masking to keep him from hearing it.
 Turn on the radio or dial up the sound of the television to drown out the sounds that trigger his barking.

 Studies show that music can reduce stress in dogs.
 Reggae, classical, and soft rock are observed to help calm them down.
-So why not try playing on the speaker muffle other noises.
+So why not try playing on the speaker to muffle other noises?

 Take note that this is only a temporary solution.
-The best way to stop his excessive barking is to train your dog to get used to the sound, which we will discuss next.
+The best way to stop his excessive dog barking is to train your pet to get used to the sound, which we will discuss next.

-How to Stop a Dog from Barking Tip #9: Desensitise Your Dog from the Noise That Triggers His Barking.
+How to Stop Dog Barking Tip #9: Desensitise Your Dog from the Noise That Triggers His Barking.

 To carry out this technique, you will need to find an audio of the sound that causes your dog to bark excessively.
 The internet site is a good place to look for it.